prodemmi/laravel-apiful/README.md

 # Adding Meta

-Sometimes you want to send additional information along with the main data like in dynamic forms.Meta comes into play here:
+Sometimes you want to send additional information along with the data.
+For example, in dynamic forms.
+Meta comes into play here:

 ### withMeta( array|Closure $meta )
 ```php